Set Up A Home Martini Bar

 There will always be someone that insists on a ‘shaken not stirred’ martini.
 Go ahead and indulge their inner James Bond, you’re having a party.
 We like this shaker as it coordinates nicely with the mixing glasses.
 The 17 ounce size is perfect for a single drink.

 You can’t have a martini bar without martini glasses.
 We definitely have opinions on glasses.
 We like martin glasses with stems.
 Held by the stem your hands won’t warm up the drink too quickly.
-We like glasses in the 6 to 7.5 ounce capacity.
+We like glasses in the 4 to 5 ounce capacity so your martini is drinkable before it loses its chill.

 Ice is an essential ingredient of a martini.
 Ice cools the drink, and adds a bit of dilution.
 The added water will actually help to bring out the flavors of the vermouths, and make the cocktail much more sippable.